Bodeo Model 1889: Mechanics

 The Bodeo was considered simple and robust.
-Due to the revolver being produced by a multitude of manufacturers, the quality of the weapon varied greatly, with the early production models made by the Brescia Arsenal and Glisenti Brescia between 1889-1906 showing much greater workmanship and quality than wartime production models.
+Due to the revolver being produced by a multitude of manufacturers, the quality of the weapon varied greatly, with the early production models made by the Brescia Arsenal and Glisenti Brescia between 1889 and 1906 showing much greater workmanship and quality than wartime production models.

 Frames were made from a wide variety of materials ranging from brass to brazed copper plates.
 The loading gate was connected to the hammer via the Abadie patent with the barrel screwed into the frame.
 Ejection was achieved by the rod normally housed in the hollow axis pin.
 The hammer block was designed to prevent firing unless the trigger was fully cocked.